otheng03/note/jetbrains/README.md

 # Shortcuts

-- option-f10 : To jump back to the current execution line, use:
+- option f10 : When degugging, this jumps to the current execution line